 The idea of Command Neurons, i.e. single neurons whose activity commands a high level behavioural pattern, was first suggested some fifty years ago.
-Since then their existence was verified in a number of animal models, including crayfish [Edwards et al., 1999], Aplysia [Xin et al., 1996a, Xin et al., 1996b, Gamkrelidze et al., 1995, Nagahama et al., 1994, Teyke et al., 1990], Clione [Panchin et al., 1996], crabs [Norris et al., 1994, DiCaprio, 1990] and lobsters [Combes et al., 1999].
+Since then their existence was verified in a number of animal models, including crayfish [Edwards, Heitler and Krasne, 1999], Aplysia [Xin, Weiss and Kupfermann, 1996a; Xin, Weiss and Kupfermann, 1996b; Gamkrelidze, Laurienti and Blankenship, 1995; Nagahama, Weiss and Kupfermann, 1994; Teyke, Weiss and Kupfermann, 1990], Clione [Panchin, Arshavsky, Deliagina, Orlovsky, Popova and Selverston, 1996], crabs [Norris, Coleman and Nusbaum, 1994; DiCaprio, 1990] and lobsters [Combes, Meyrand and Simmers, 1999].
 Command neuron activity has been shown to control a variety of motor repertoires.
-It has been demonstrated that in some cases behaviour is modulated by the command neurons on the basis of certain sensory stimuli [Xin et al., 1996b], and in particular by food arousal [Nagahama et al., 1994, Teyke et al., 1990].
-Moreover, command neurons have been shown to induce different activity patterns in the same neural structures by modulating the activity of other neurons in a pattern-generating network [Combes et al., 1999, DiCaprio, 1990].
-Another similarity between experimental results and the command neuron mechanism emerging in our simulations is that the switching between different activity modes is in some of the cases studied a consequence of command neuron depolarization or repolarization [DiCaprio, 1990].
-Despite the striking resemblance between these findings and the emerging properties of networks in the simulations we described, caution should be taken when making the comparison with biological nervous systems.
-Biological reality is much richer and more complex than the simple model presented here, in two main issues:
+It has been demonstrated that in some cases behaviour is modulated by the command neurons on the basis of certain sensory stimuli [Xin, Weiss and Kupfermann, 1996b], and in particular by food arousal [Nagahama, Weiss and Kupfermann, 1994; Teyke, Weiss and Kupfermann, 1990].
+Moreover, command neurons have been shown to induce different activity patterns in the same neural structures by modulating the activity of other neurons in a pattern-generating network [Combes, Meyrand and Simmers, 1999; DiCaprio, 1990].
+One of the mechanisms by which command neurons act on other neurons is by modulating their excitability [DiCaprio, 1990], similar to the mechanism emerging in our simulations.
+The resemblance between these findings and the emerging properties of networks in the simulations we described is noteworthy.
+Nevertheless, biological reality is much richer.
+For example, chemical neuro-modulation plays an important role in the command neuron activity [Brisson and Simmers, 1998; Panchin, Arshavsky, Deliagina, Orlovsky, Popova and Selverston, 1996], while totally absent from our model.
+Another example is the finding of Command Systems comprising several command neurons that act in coordination to control a varied behavioural repertoire [Combes, Meyrand and Simmers, 1999; Edwards, Heitler and Krasne, 1999; Gamkrelidze, Laurienti and Blankenship, 1995].